readthedocs/readthedocs.org/docs/user/faq.rst

 With Sphinx you can use the built-in `autodoc_mock_imports`_ for mocking.
-If such libraries are installed via ``setup.py``, you also will need to remove all the C-dependent libraries from your ``install_requires`` in the RTD environment.
+If such libraries are installed via ``setup.py``, you also will need to remove all the C-dependent libraries from your ``install_requires`` in the Read the Docs environment.

 .. _autodoc_mock_imports: http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#confval-autodoc_mock_imports

-Where do I need to put my docs for RTD to find it?
+Where do I need to put my docs for Read the Docs to find it?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can put your docs wherever your want on your repository.